amansahil/quiz-bot/README.md

 # QUIZ BOT

 A chatbot for all your quiz needs especially vexillology.
-Integrted with Azure AI services and image classification.
+Integrated with Azure AI services and image classification.

 [Example chats](#example-chats)